Be candid to yourself and others about what’s most important to you in a voyage.

 If you want to create a blog about travel, look at paint swatches to get ideas for a layout.

-If you’re traveling where there is distinctive time difference take day one to rest because jet-lag is mind & body numbing.
+If you’re traveling where there is distinctive time difference take day one (and two, if needed/anticipated) to rest because jet-lag is mind & body numbing.

 Take a day off from the itinerary you made.
 It’s always good to break away from the plans.